What is the Best Platform for B2B? Twitter. Hands Down.

 Twitter is more than pop culture and politics.
-When used effectively for small business, it serves several marketing purposes including brand awareness, public relations, listening, content curation, and relationship building.
+When used effectively for small business, it serves several marketing purposes: brand awareness, public relations, listening, content curation, and relationship building.
 Bonus: Twitter also helps with SEO!

 Using Twitter Lists to Listen allows you to: